Learn what rental yield is, how to calculate it, and how to increase it for your buy-to-let investment.

 Now that you know how to calculate your gross and net rental yield, you can make informed decisions about your rental properties and take steps to maximise your return on investment.

 This article is for informational purposes only.
-Please consult the appropriate authorities for the latest developments or a lawyer for legal advice.
+Please consult the appropriate authorities for the latest updates or a lawyer for legal advice.

 Advertise unlimited rental listings for free and only pay a 25% fee once the tenant books your property.